TV Aerial Installation Cost

 When calculating the price of your aerial installation, you need to consider the labour costs.
 This will depend on the difficulty of the job, as well as the time spent completing the installation.

-For a standard installation which would include an aerial, pole and standard bracket, this would take around 2 to 4 hours and would cost between £100 to £150.
+A standard installation, which would include an aerial pole and standard bracket, would take around 4 - 6 hours and would cost between £100 – £150.

 For a replacement aerial installation, the engineer should only take around 2 hours to complete the job, which would cost around £50.